smallbasic/smallbasic.github.io/_build/reference/682-language-goto.markdown

 hard to follow, to understand, and to maintain.
 IF...THEN, SELELCT CASE, SUB, FUNC and DEF are much better ways to write branching code.

+See ON for `ON n GOTO Label1` for branching depending on a number `n`.

 ### Example 1

 ```